 It is in the middle of the night and the sun still shining north of the Arctic Circle in Northern Norway.
 Here the summer days lasts for weeks and months.

 This natural phenomenon influences all people, the locals as well as the visitors.
 They get more energetic, happy and light-hearted.
-Come and enjoy the sun, the colours, cultural traditions and events, which combined people in an amazing atmosphere.
+Come and enjoy the sun, the colours, cultural traditions and events, which combined people in an amazing atmosphere in Northern Norway.

 The Midnight Sun is a natural phenomenon in which the sun is above the horizon at midnight, the rest of the night and all day long.
 At North Cape, the sun stays shining in the sky for over 1,800 hours without setting.
 You’ve no doubt seen that globes are slightly tilted on their axes.
 This is because the Earth itself is slightly tilted on its axis.
 When the northern hemisphere is turned towards the sun, and we have summer, the light comes from the side of the planet that is in daylight and over into the right side up here at the top of the planet, simply put.